wp-plugins/gwolle-gb/readme.txt

 = Should I really not use WordPress comments for a guestbook? =

 Sure you can if you want to.
 In my personal opinion however it can be a good thing to keep comments and guestbook entries separated.
-So if you already have a blog with comments, the guestbook entries might get lost in there.
+So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separatge guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

 = How do I localize a plugin? =

 A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.
+When you made a translation, you can send the po-file to marcel at timelord.nl.

 = Is this plugin actively maintained? =